mentorpal/deprecated-mentor-upload/README.md

 - mentor-upload-api: api for starting and tracking upload job
 - mentor-upload-worker: back end services handle processing

+Celery is used for task management, and redis as a broker.

 ## Requirements

 - [recommended] [penv](https://github.com/pyenv/pyenv-installer) to simplify python version management.